tigron/skeleton-object/README.md

 When the UUID trait is in use, the field with the name "uuid" will be populated with a random and unique UUIDv4.

+## Number trait

+The number trait will generate a unique number for each object.
+In contrast with the primary key (id), the number field will only be unique within a given set of 'number_dividers', an array of field names.

+For example: create a unique number per item in an invoice

+    Invoice X
+       Invoice_Item 1
+       Invoice_Item 2
+       Invoice_Item 3
+    Invoice Y
+       Invoice_Item 1
+       Invoice_Item 2
+       Invoice_Item 3

+For this example, the class_configuration needs to be defined as:

+    private static $class_configuration = array (
+      'number_dividers' => [ 'invoice_id' ], // A unique number is created per object with the same invoice_id
+      'number_field' => 'number', // Store the number in field 'number' );

 ## Child trait

 Use this trait if you want to extend from a skeleton object and maybe